HaoZeke/gasSweetening-Report/report/md/06_EquipDes.md

 Manways are usually rectangular and the recommended size is $\si{40 cm \times 50 cm}$.
 Tray manways should be removable from top and as well as from the tray below.

+## Ends

+We assert that under the design considerations already enumerated in the project our tray column is considered to be an unfired pressure vessel as defined by IS

+Some common heads used for domed vessels, like that of our tray column are:

+1.

+For reasons of performance and ease of fabrication